ilnicki/passport-jwt-async/README.md

   parameter and returns either the JWT as a string or *null*.
 See [Extracting the JWT from the request](#extracting-the-jwt-from-the-request) for more details.
-* `issuer`: If defined the token issuer (iss) will be verified against this value.
-* `audience`: If defined, the token audience (aud) will be verified against this value.
-* `algorithms`: List of strings with the names of the allowed algorithms.
-For instance, ["HS256", "HS384"].
-* `ignoreExpiration`: if true do not validate the expiration of the token.
 * `passReqToCallback`: If true the request will be passed to the verify callback. i.e. verify(request, jwt_payload, done_callback).
 * `verifyJwtOptions`: passport-jwt is verifying the token using [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).